particle-iot/docs/src/content/guide/getting-started/tinker.md

 Select the device you would like to Tinker around with by tapping on it.

+<p class = "boxedHead">Troubleshooting Note: I have a device online, but it doesn't have Tinker firmware on it.</p>
 <p class = "boxed">
-**Troubleshooting Note: I have a device online, but it doesn't have Tinker firmware on it.**

 If there is a little yellow circle next to the device you want to use, it is online but does not have Tinker firmware running on it.
 (You probably replaced it with your user firmware for a different project or example.)

 ![](/assets/images/tinker-device-screen-non-tinker.png)